Guttojss/Guttojss/README.md

 <h2 align="center">👋 Hello World ! 👋<br>
   👾 My name is Rodrigo and I'm a Backend Dev from Portugal 👾<br>
   🔥 Passionate about  Games, Tech, Multimedia, Music and Business 🔥<br>
-  📚 Studying software engineering at IPCB 📚<br>
+  📚 Studying Computer engineering at IPCB 📚<br>

   ## What am I up to?
   - I'm tweaking my github right now, so there will be a few changes for better comprehension and organization.